foundriesio/docs/source/genesis/getting-started.rst

 If you're using 96Boards Nitrogen, plug it into your computer via USB, then run this from the Genesis directory::

-  ./genesis flash DUMMY-APP
+  ./genesis flash TODO-APP

 If you're using another board, make sure it's connected, and use this instead::

-  ./genesis flash -b your_board DUMMY-APP
+  ./genesis flash -b your_board TODO-APP

 Congratulations; you've just flashed a bootloader and cryptographically signed application binaries\ [#signatures]_ you built in the previous step onto your board!

 From now on, when you power on or reset the board, the bootloader will run first.
-It will check the signature on the application binary (DUMMY-APP in this case), and if it's valid, will run the application itself.
+It will check the signature on the application binary.
+If the signature is valid for the given binary, will run the application itself.

 Test the Application